Europe split on migrant crisis on eve of Brussels talks

 The EU’s eastern members have resisted calls for refugees to be divided between the bloc’s 28 members.

-Hungary’s Prime Minister Viktor Orban has erected a fence along his country’s southern frontier, effectively handing the problem on to neighboring Croatia and Slovenia.
+Hungary’s Prime Minister Viktor Orban has erected a fence along his country’s southern frontier, effectively handing the problem on to neighbouring Croatia and Slovenia.

 Chancellor Angela Merkel has said Germany must prepare to receive as many as 800,000 refugees this year, despite opposition from some of her governmental allies.